SeungKang/blaj/README.md

 ## Features

-- Save then restore values in target process memory
+- Save and restore values in target process memory
 - Write payload to target process memory using pointer and offsets
 - Trigger memory manipulation using keybinds (ideal for working with full screen applications like games)